Denham Jolly

 Brandeis Denham Jolly, OD, CM, LL.D (born August 26, 1935) is a Jamaican Canadian businessman, publisher, broadcaster, human rights activist, philanthropist and author of In the Black: My Life.
 He was the President and CEO of Milestone Communications.

 Early life and education

 Jolly was born in Green Island, Jamaica, and attended Cornwall College.
-He studied at the University of Guelph, Dalhousie University, Nova Scotia and McGill University, Montreal where he graduated in 1960 with a degree in science.
+He studied at the University of Guelph, Dalhousie University, in Nova Scotia and McGill University, in Montreal where he graduated in 1960 with a degree in science.

 Career

 Jolly returned to Jamaica after graduation and worked at Nutrition Research for the government of Jamaica.
 He moved to Canada in 1962 and engaged in Air Pollution Research for Metropolitan Toronto.
 After studying Education and obtaining a teaching certificate, Jolly taught Chemistry and Physics at Forest Hill Collegiate in Toronto, 1963-1968.

 Jolly entered the business world by buying a rooming house on the University of Toronto Campus and in 1968 started Donsview Nursing Home in Toronto.
 He went on to build a Day's Inn Hotel in Mississauga, Ontario and also acquired a nursing home in Dallas, Texas.
 He owned and operated for over 40 years a 210 bed nursing and retirement home facility, Tyndall Nursing Home and Estates on a 2.5 acre property in Mississauga.
 At one time Jolly owned, two medical laboratories in Toronto, Ed-Beck Pharmaceuticals and Standard Medical Diagnostics.

 In 1982 Jolly bought and published the community newspaper Contrast.
 That year he also founded and led the Black Business and Professional Association and the Harry Jerome Awards.
 He was also active in the civil rights organizations and spoke out on social justice issues as a member of the Black Action Defence Committee and was a founding member of the Committee for Due Process.